 A few signs you're dealing with a shady credit repair company: they ask you pay upfront before any services begin, cite an affiliation with the government or special relationship with the credit bureaus, promise a specific credit score, promise to delete accurate information from your credit report, fail to inform you of your right to dispute information directly with the credit bureaus, or ask you to waive your rights under the Credit Repair Organizations Act.

 8. You can't expect overnight results.

-Furthermore, your credit score may fluctuate during the credit repair process as the information in your credit report changes.
-Don't be alarmed by drops in your credit score.
+Your credit score may fluctuate during the credit repair process as the information in your credit report changes.
 Focus on the general trend of your credit score over a period of time rather than the daily fluctuations.